un1cum/Beast_Bomber/README.md

 <div align="center">

   ## **Use this script for educational purposes only and do not abuse it.
-All responsibility for its use rests with YOU**
+Only YOU are responsible for its use**

 </div>